zahabpatra/Python-Projects/FraudTransactionREADME.md

 - Future plans include exploring more features and models

 ## Usage
-1.Download the repository
+- Download the repository
-2.Open fraud_transaction.ipynb notebook in Jupyter
+- Open fraud_transaction.ipynb notebook in Jupyter
-3.Follow along and customize the code
+- Follow along and customize the code

 ## Contributing
 We welcome contributions and ideas!
 Consider submitting an issue or pull request with your changes.